 The Museum has engaging STEM teaching stations including an OmniGlobe spherical projection system that shows NOAA/NASA earth systems data in a striking format.

-We also have an EnVision Groundwater Flow Model and an EmRiver Stream Simulation Model, as well as a large collection of high quality minerals, fossils, an Allosaurus dinosaur skeleton, a real-time earthquake display, and information about VA and local geology.
+We also have an EmRiver Stream Simulation Model, as well as a large collection of high quality minerals, fossils, an Allosaurus dinosaur skeleton, a real-time earthquake display, and information about Virginia and local geology.

 Workshops for faculty, students, and K-12 teachers who would like to use these tools are offered by request.

 Hokiesaurus Presents: ... is a youth program series developed and presented by Geoscience students.
-Watch for announcements!
+Watch for announcements and follow @hokiesaurus!

 Also appropriate for pK-12 teachers and other educators who would like to replicate these activities.